-- (a) After December 1, 2015, and consistent with Executive Order No. B-29-15, this ordinance shall apply to all of the following landscape projects: - (1) new construction projects with an aggregate landscape area equal to or greater than 500 square feet requiring a building or landscape permit, plan check or design review; (2) rehabilitated landscape projects with an aggregate landscape area equal to or greater than 2,500 square feet requiring a building or landscape permit, plan check, or design review; - (3) existing landscapes limited to Sections 493, 493.1 and 493.2; and
+(a) After December 1, 2015, and consistent with Executive Order No. B-29-15, this ordinance shall apply to all of the following landscape projects:

+(1) new construction projects with an aggregate landscape area equal to or greater than 500 square feet requiring a building or landscape permit, plan check or design review; (2) rehabilitated landscape projects with an aggregate landscape area equal to or greater than 2,500 square feet requiring a building or landscape permit, plan check, or design review;

+(3) existing landscapes limited to Sections 493, 493.1 and 493.2; and

-- (4) cemeteries.
+(4) cemeteries.
 Recognizing the special landscape management needs of cemeteries, new and rehabilitated cemeteries are limited to Sections 492.4, 492.11, and 492.
-12; and existing cemeteries are limited to Sections 493, 493.1, and 493.2. - (b) For local land use agencies working together to develop a regional water efficient landscape ordinance, the reporting requirements of this ordinance shall become effective December 1, 2015 and the remainder of this ordinance shall be effective no later than February 1, 2016. - (c) Any project with an aggregate landscape area of 2,500 square feet or less may comply with the performance requirements of this ordinance or conform to the prescriptive measures contained in Appendix D. - (d) For projects using treated or untreated graywater or rainwater captured on site, any lot or parcel within the project that has less than 2500 sq. ft. of landscape and meets the lot or parcel's landscape water requirement (Estimated Total Water Use) entirely with treated or untreated graywater or through stored rainwater captured on site is subject only to Appendix D section (5). - (e) This ordinance does not apply to: - (1) registered local, state or federal historical sites; - (2) ecological restoration projects that do not require a permanent irrigation system; - (3) mined-land reclamation projects that do not require a permanent irrigation system; or - (4) existing plant collections, as part of botanical gardens and arboretums open to the public. - NOTE: Authority cited: Section 65595, Government Code; and sections 11 and 30, Governor's Exec.
+12; and existing cemeteries are limited to Sections 493, 493.1, and 493.2.

+(b) For local land use agencies working together to develop a regional water efficient landscape ordinance, the reporting requirements of this ordinance shall become effective December 1, 2015 and the remainder of this ordinance shall be effective no later than February 1, 2016.

+(c) Any project with an aggregate landscape area of 2,500 square feet or less may comply with the performance requirements of this ordinance or conform to the prescriptive measures contained in Appendix D.

+(d) For projects using treated or untreated graywater or rainwater captured on site, any lot or parcel within the project that has less than 2500 sq. ft. of landscape and meets the lot or parcel's landscape water requirement (Estimated Total Water Use) entirely with treated or untreated graywater or through stored rainwater captured on site is subject only to Appendix D section (5).

+(e) This ordinance does not apply to:

+(1) registered local, state or federal historical sites;

+(2) ecological restoration projects that do not require a permanent irrigation system;

+(3) mined-land reclamation projects that do not require a permanent irrigation system; or (4) existing plant collections, as part of botanical gardens and arboretums open to the public.

+NOTE: Authority cited: Section 65595, Government Code; and sections 11 and 30, Governor's Exec.
 Order No. B-29-15 (April 1, 2015).
 Reference: Section 65596, Government Code; and section 11, Governor's Exec.
-Order No. B-29-15 (April 1, 2015). - (a) The list of general provisions includes related statutes, regulations, and other considerations that should be reviewed for landscape projects defined described in Section 491. - (1) Designation of Responsibility.
+Order No. B-29-15 (April 1, 2015).

+- (a) The list of general General provisions includes are related statutes, regulations, and other considerations that should be reviewed for landscape projects subject to the ordinance as defined described in Section 491.
+Sections 490.1(a)(3) and (4) should be reviewed to determine applicability. - (1) Designation of Responsibility.
 A local agency may by mutual agreement, designate another agency, such as a water purveyor, to implement some or all of the requirements contained in this ordinance.
 Local agencies may collaborate with water purveyors to define each entity's specific responsibilities relating to this ordinance. - (2) Water Waste Prevention.
 Local agencies shall prevent water waste resulting from inefficient landscape irrigation.
-Penalties for violation of these prohibitions shall be established locally. - (3) Recycled Water. - (A) The allowable uses of Recycled Water are contained in the California Code of Regulations, Title 22, Division 4, Chapter 3. - $(\underline{B} \ \underline{A})$ The installation of recycled water irrigation systems shall allow for the current and future use of recycled water. - (C B) All recycled water irrigation systems shall be designed and operated in accordance with California Plumbing Code (Title 24, Part 5, Chapter 15.
+Penalties for violation of these prohibitions shall be established locally.

+(3) Recycled Water.

+(A) The allowable uses of Recycled Water are contained in the California Code of Regulations.
+Title 22, Division 4, Chapter 3.
+All recycled water use is subject to applicable provisions of the California Code of Regulations.
+Title 17 and Title 22. the California Plumbing Code (Title 24, Part 5, Chapter 15), and with all applicable local and State laws.